JuanQuicenoQA/SpecFlowSeleniumFramework/README.md

-# SpecFlowSeleniumFramework
+# SpecflowBDD
-This framework uses SpecFlow, Selenium, RestSharp, MSTest, C# as binding language and generate reports (Extent reports) with screenshots for failed scenarios attached to it.
+This project uses SpecFlow, Selenium WebDriver, RestSharp and generate reports (Extent reports) with screenshots for failed scenarios attached to it.